Reliable Sequential and Exception Test

 The sequential, risk-based approach outlined in paragraph 100 of the NPPF and the Planning Practice Guidance on Flood Risk and Coastal Change (PPG) is designed to ensure that areas with little or no risk of flooding from rivers (Flood Zone 1) and other sources of flooding are developed in preference to areas at higher risk.

-The intent of the sequential test is to determine the areas at higher risk of flooding (Flood Zones 2 & 3) and focus on developing areas outside of these zones.
+The intent of the Sequential and Exception Test test is to determine the areas at higher risk of flooding (Flood Zones 2 & 3) and focus on developing areas outside of these zones.

 In cases where development is necessary it must be safe and not increase flood risk elsewhere.
 The proposed development should aim to reduce the causes and impact of flooding.